| |

 against a much larger and richer opponent armed with top

 lawyers.
-[On how to win a conflict with asymmetric powers]
+[On how to win a conflict with asymmetric powers] On Integrity,

 Journalism and Academia